cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 ## Receiving Web-Socket Frames

-The integration with our server-side implementation is quite easy.
+The integration of a receiving method for our WS library is quite easy.

 In order to integrate it properly, the `WS.receive()` method has to only call the `callback` when it was actually receiving a data